 - FOR THE SHORTBREAD:

-- 175 g dairy-free spread or if you like the taste of coconut, 100g dairy-free spread and 75g softened virgin coconut oil
+- 175 g dairy-free margarine or if you like the taste of coconut, 100g dairy-free spread and 75g softened virgin coconut oil

 - 60 g white sugar

 - FOR THE CARAMEL:

 - 225 g white sugar

 - 250 ml soya cream I used 'fresh' but I don't think it would matter if longlife

 - FOR THE CHOCOLATE